pranayreddy2825/keysync-lite-mvp/README.md

 - **`properties`** – The firm's inventory: descriptions, areas, bedrooms, price bands, type (rent/sale/off-plan), and images, all embedded for semantic search with payload filters (e.g., area, budget, bedrooms).

-- **`personas`** – Embeddings of our three AI agents (Sarah, Priya, Omar) and their communication styles, strengths, and target lead profiles, tuned to each firm's brand tone and business model.

 - **`lead_memory`** – Every processed lead becomes a Qdrant point with its message embedding, score, priority, persona used, channel, recommended properties, and outcome (converted/lost/no_response/in_progress).
+This collection enables adaptive learning by storing what worked and what didn't.

-This turns Qdrant into a unified memory graph of **knowledge, inventory, behavior, and results**.
+This turns Qdrant into a unified memory graph of **knowledge, inventory, and conversion outcomes**.

 ### How Qdrant Powers Each Lead